Original sourcePhysical Book (Amazon)

 • The Sensex and Nifty50 are broad market indices and are also called large market-cap indices.

-As long-term investors, Can we ignore Sensex?
+As long-term investors, can we ignore Sensex?

 We can ignore it.
 However, before we do that, we need to understand